Table of Contents

 - Unilateral wheezing: foreign body aspiration, pulmonary embolism, airway compression from a tumor or mass.

 - Wheezes heard more without the stethoscope: dysfunction of the vocal cords.

 - Wheezes after eating: aspiration or food allergy.

 1. Where is the cough command center in the central nervous system?

 2. Which of the following is a characteristic of cough associated with GERD?

 - Barking cough

-3. Which is the following correctly associates the disease with cough characteristic?
+3. Which of the following correctly associates the disease with cough characteristic?